 - Alternative medicine.
 Treatments such as massage, herbal therapy, acupuncture and oxygen therapy are being evaluated.

 When should stroke rehabilitation begin?

 The sooner you begin stroke rehabilitation, the more likely you are to regain lost abilities and skills.

 It's common for stroke rehabilitation to start as soon as 24 to 48 hours after your stroke, while you're in the hospital.

 How long does stroke rehabilitation last?

 The duration of your stroke rehabilitation depends on the severity of your stroke and related complications.
-While some stroke survivors recover quickly, most stroke survivors need some form of stroke rehabilitation long term, possibly months or years, after their stroke.
+Some stroke survivors recover quickly.
+But most need some form of long-term stroke rehabilitation, lasting possibly months or years after their stroke.

-- Brown AW (expert opinion).
+- Schultz BA (expert opinion).
 Mayo Clinic, Rochester, Minn.
-April 2, 2011.
+April 23, 2017.